Holder estimates for kinetic Fokker-Planck equations up to the boundary: Introduction

 Let $\z = (\tz,\xz,\vz) \in \R^{1+2d}$ with $x_0 \in \overline\Omega$.
 Assume that $f$ is a solution of \eqref{e:kFP} (in the sense described in Definition \ref{d:weak-sol}).
 Then

 The constant $C$ depends on dimension, the ellipticity parameters, $\|b\|_{L^\infty}$, $\Omega$ and $z^0$.
-However, when $\Omega$ is convex, $C$ and $\alpha$ depend on dimension and the parameters of the equation only (they do not depend on $z^0$ or the domain $\Omega$). \end{thm}
+However, when $\Omega$ is convex, $C$ and $\alpha$ depend on dimension and the parameters of the equation only (they do not depend on $z^0$ or the domain $\Omega$). \end{theorem}

 The $C^\alpha$ norm in Theorem \ref{t:Calpha} should be understood in terms of the kinetic distance defined in Section \ref{s:kinetic-distance}.
 If we used the usual Euclidean distance instead, we would still get some H\"older continuity (with a smaller exponent $\alpha$), but the constant $C$ would also depend on the velocity $\vz$.